Einstein Discovery in Tableau – Try it for Yourself

-Build a new Story Version:
+Build a new Model Version:

 Try different model algorithm:

-By default, Stories are run using General Linear Models (GLM) because they have the best explainability and are the fastest at making predictions.
+By default, models are run using General Linear Models (GLM) because they have the best explainability and are the fastest at making predictions.
 However, tree-based models like Gradient Boosting Machines (GBM), Extreme Gradient Boosting (XGBoost), and Random Forest may provide more accurate predictions.
 Not sure which algorithm is best?
 Just select Model Tournament and let Einstein choose the best model for you.
 Note that both XGBoost and Random Forest may perform significantly slower when making predictions in bulk, especially when improvement variables are selected.

 Deploy a new Model Version:

-If you do make changes to your Story, you will need to deploy the new model updates.
+If you do make changes to your Model, you will need to deploy the new model updates.
 When doing this, make sure to select the radio button “Add or replace a model in an existing prediction” within the deploy wizard, choose the prediction that is already connected to your Tableau dashboard, and check the box to “Replace model”.